Vahan Bichakhchyan: Pogoń Szczecin

-In January 2022, Pogoń Szczecin announced that they reached an agreement with MŠK Žilina for the permanent transfer of Bichakhchyan.
-He signed a 3.5-year contract for a fee €900.000.
+In January 2022, Pogoń Szczecin announced that they reached an agreement with Žilina for the permanent transfer of Bichakhchyan for a reported fee of €900,000.
+He signed a three-and-a-half-year contract.
+He made his debut for Pogoń on 5 February, in a 0–2 away victory over Piast Gliwice, he also scored his first goal there during that match.